dokku/dokku-letsencrypt/README.md

 2. On the dokku host, use `dokku proxy:ports-add myapp http:80:5555` to proxy HTTP port 80 to port 5555 on the Docker image
 3. On the dokku host, use `dokku letsencrypt myapp` to retrieve HTTPS certificates.
 4. On the dokku host, use `dokku proxy:ports-add myapp https:443:5555` to proxy HTTPS port 443 to port 5555 on the Docker image
-5. (optional) On the dokku host, use `dokku proxy:ports-remove myapp http:5555:5555` to remove a potential leftover port forward that was automatically configured on first deploy.
+5. (optional) On the dokku host, use `dokku proxy:ports-remove myapp http:5555:5555` to remove a potential leftover proxy that was automatically configured on first deploy.

 After these steps, the output of `dokku proxy:ports myapp` should look like this:
 ```